aitizaz-dev/Python-Practice/README.md

 - Day04_Operators.py

 Today I learned different types of operators in Python and how they are used in calculations and comparisons.

+## Day 5 - If / Else

+### Topics Covered
+- if statement
+- else statement
+- Comparison Operators
+- Decision Making

+### File
+- Day05_If_Else.py

+### Programs
+- Age Eligibility Checker
+- Even or Odd Checker
+- Positive or Negative Checker
+- Password Checker

+Today I learned how to make decisions in Python using if and else statements.